 The lives of the merchants and craftsmen were spared by the Danish King, if they agreed to move to Hedeby, and conduct their business from there instead.

 Godfrey then ordered fortifications to be built around Hedeby to protect the town from unwanted visitors.
-However, it is unclear if he ordered new fortifications to be built, or if he simply repaired the ancient border walls known as Dannevirke and Kovirke that was located near Hedeby.
+However, it is unclear if he ordered new fortifications to be built, or if he simply repaired the ancient border walls known as Dannevirke and Kovirke that were located near Hedeby.

-Dannevirke has been expanded and repaired multiple times, and two people who probably had a huge impact on these fortifications around Hedeby was Queen Thyra (Also known as: Thorvi or Thyre), and her son Harald “Bluetooth” Gormsson.
+Dannevirke has been expanded and repaired multiple times, and two people who probably had a huge impact on these fortifications around Hedeby were Queen Thyra (Also known as: Thorvi or Thyre), and her son Harald “Bluetooth” Gormsson.